Margaret Isaac read

 contribution to the genre.
 During the twenty years from 1980,

-she has illustrated for publication a number of the great traditional
+she illustrated for publication a number of the great traditional

 tales of the world.